Saft in brief

-Their 105,000 employees are committed to energy that is ever more affordable, cleaner, more reliable and accessible to as many people as possible.
+Their 100,000 employees are committed to energy that is ever more affordable, sustainable, more reliable and accessible to as many people as possible.
 The Company is active in more than 130 countries, and puts sustainable development in all its dimensions at the heart of its projects and operations to contribute to the well-being of people.

 Four areas of expertise at the heart of our activities

 We are daily strengthening our competitiveness and continuing to grow our production, while ensuring the safety of our teams and our facilities.
-In order to meet the major challenges of the sector and the needs of our partners and stakeholders, Saft has organized itself into 4 business lines which generated 775 million euros in revenue in 2021.
+In order to meet the major challenges of the sector and the needs of our partners and stakeholders, Saft has organized itself into 4 business lines which generated 1 billion euros in revenue in 2022.